 - The local polytope relaxation is tight for submodular problems.
 Indeed, node-edge agreement is necessary for dual optimality.
-Similar to the case of acyclic graphical models, considered in §6.3, Proposition 11.17 together with Proposition 6.2 implies that node-edge agreement is also sufficient for the dual optimality and, moreover, that the Lagrange dual is tight for the non-relaxed MAP-inference problem. - Algorithms such as TRW-S, min-sum diffusion and sub-gradient method converge to the optimum of the non-relaxed binary MAPinference problem.
-Indeed, the former two converge to node-edge agreement, and, therefore, to the dual optimum.
-The sub-gradient method converges to the dual optimum independently of the submodularity property.
+Similar to the case of acyclic graphical models, considered in §6.3, Proposition 11.19 together with Proposition 6.2 implies that node-edge agreement is also sufficient for dual optimality, and, moreover, that the Lagrange dual is tight for the non-relaxed MAP-inference problem. - Dual algorithms such as TRW-S, min-sum diffusion and the subgradient method converge to the optimum of the submodular MAP-inference problem.
+Indeed, the first two converge to nodeedge agreement (see Theorem 8.11 and [68]), and, therefore, according to Proposition 11.19 to the dual optimum.
+The subgradient method converges to the dual optimum independently of the submodularity property.
+The dual optimum in its turn coincides with the optimum of the primal non-relaxed problem according to Proposition 11.19.

-Although tightness of the local polytope relaxation implies the polynomial solvability of the submodular MAP-inference, it does not imply the existence of a practically efficient polynomial algorithm, due to the universality of the local polytope (see Theorem 4.1).
+Although tightness of the local polytope relaxation implies the polynomial solvability of the submodular MAP-inference, it does not imply the existence of a practically efficient polynomial algorithm, due to the universality of the local polytope (see Theorem 4.7).

 In §11.3 and §11.4 we will show that submodular pairwise MAP-inference reduces to a special, much more narrow class of linear programs, known as min-cut/max-flow problems.
-The latter has a number of practically efficient dedicated finite step algorithms for their solution.
-These algorithms can be therefore used to solve the submodular MAP-inference problem as well.
+The latter have a number of practically efficient dedicated finite step algorithms for their solution.
+These algorithms can therefore be used to solve the submodular MAP-inference problem as well.